-There are few things that are more cherished than our home.
+Few things are cherished more than our homes.
 It’s where we relax, spend time with our loved ones and often feel most comfortable.

-If you’ve received compensation, you’re more likely to have the finances available to make your home wheelchair-friendly.
-On the other hand, the compensation can be used to move to a property that already has these adjustments.
+People who’ve received compensation are more likely to have the finances available to make their homes wheelchair friendly.
+On the other hand, the compensation can be used to move to a property that already has the required adjustments.

 Those who haven’t received compensation won’t always have the funds needed for major home adaptations, but financial help is available to ensure we can all live in homes that meet our needs.
 Disabled facilities grants (DFGs) are available to help with the cost of making adaptations.
 They are available for people of all ages, and it doesn’t matter whether you rent or own your home.

 For more information about the types of financial help to which you might be entitled, visit our financial matters page.

 Aspire is a charity that gives SCI people the support they need to lead an independent life.
 It can offer tailored housing advice based on individual circumstances and highlight the available funding sources.
 Get in touch with Aspire’s housing team by emailing [email protected] or calling 020 8420 6709.